com-480-data-visualization/data-visualization-project-2021-jin-juice/milestones/milestone1.md

 Another dataset contains metadata taken from videos posted to Parler.
 It was compiled and [posted to GitHub](https://gist.github.com/kylemcdonald/8fdabd6526924012c1f5afe538d7dc09) from the main Parler dataset.
 For each video included, it contains the time at which the video was created, the latitude and longitude where it was taken, and a unique ID.
 This unique ID can be used to obtain the video from an [archive of Parler](https://ddosecrets.com/wiki/Parler).
 Example: To download the video with ID `abcdef`, follow the URL `https://s3.wasabisys.com/ddosecrets-parler/abcdef`.
 Add the `mp4` extension to the downloaded file, and it can be watched.

-The entire dataset is very clean, and requires little to no pre-processing.
-Because the dataset is very large, we clean it by removing columns we don't need, and filter the dataset to only contain posts from 2020 and 2021.

-The last dataset is the archive of all Donald Trump's tweets.
-This dataset has been scrapped and maintained by a programmer named Brendan Brown ([thetrumparchive.com](https://www.thetrumparchive.com/)).
+The last part is the archive of all Donald Trump's tweets.
+It was scrapped and maintained by a programmer named Brendan Brown ([thetrumparchive.com](https://www.thetrumparchive.com/)).
 The dataset contains 56571 tweets from 2009-05-04 until [Twitter decided to suspend Donald Trump's account](https://blog.twitter.com/en_us/topics/company/2020/suspension.html) on 2021-01-08.
 For each tweet, the dataset includes the tweet ID, the text, if the tweet is a retweet, if the tweet has been flagged, the timestamp, the number of likes and retweets.

+The entire dataset is very clean, and requires little to no pre-processing.

 ## Problematic